-- Attend appropriate safeguarding and child protection training as part of their induction and subsequent refresher training at a minimum of 3-yearly intervals in accordance with Local Safeguarding Children Board guidance, which includes Prevent and on-line safety. - Attend the school's regular Safeguarding update INSETs - Have read and understood at least part one of Keeping Children Safe in Education (KCSIE 2019) - In addition, all staff who work directly with children will also read Annex A - Provide a safe environment in which children can learn. - Be aware of systems, policies and procedures within the School which support safeguarding. - Be aware of the signs of abuse and neglect so that they are able to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm and in such circumstances to take appropriate action, working with other services as needed. - Work with the DSLs and, if required, to support social workers to take decisions about individual children. - If the DSL or DDSL are not available staff should report their concerns to a member of the Senior Management Team or Children's Services.
-Colleagues can also contact the NSPCC, or if the child is in immediate harm, the police. - If necessary make a direct referral to Kent County Council's Children's Services immediately and within one working day, if, at any point, there is a risk of immediate serious harm.
+- Attend appropriate safeguarding and child protection training as part of their induction and subsequent refresher training at a minimum of 3-yearly intervals in accordance with Local Safeguarding Children Board guidance, which includes Prevent and on-line safety. - Attend the school's regular Safeguarding update INSETs - Have read and understood the Granville Safeguarding Policy and at least Part One of Keeping Children Safe in Education (KCSIE 2022) and for all leaders and staff who work with children, Annex B - Provide a safe environment in which children can learn. - Be aware of systems, policies and procedures within the School which support safeguarding. - Be aware of the signs of abuse and neglect so that they are able to identify children who may be in need of early help or who are suffering, or are likely to suffer, significant harm and in such circumstances to take appropriate action, working with other services as needed. - Work with the DSLs and, if required, to support social workers to take decisions about individual children. - If the DSL or DDSL are not available staff should report their concerns to a member of the Senior Management Team or Children's Services.
+Colleagues can also contact the NSPCC, or if the child is in immediate harm, the police. - If necessary, make a direct referral to Kent County Council's Children's Services immediately and within one working day, if, at any point, there is a risk of immediate serious harm. - Know what to do if a child tells them he/she is being abused or neglected.
+Staff should know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with the relevant professionals such as the DSL and children's social care.
+Staff should never promise a child that they will not tell anyone about an allegation-as this may ultimately not be in the best interest of the child.